tlong314/cmgame/README.md

 A user-friendly web-based math game engine.
 The target audience for this game engine is math enthusiasts with little to no web programming experience, who want to easily build math-based games, web apps, displays, etc.

-This engine was initially built for my site https://collegemathgames.com, but is available free for use, under the MIT License.
+This engine was initially built for the site https://collegemathgames.com, but is available free for use, under the MIT License.

 ## What Does It Do?